Stability of local quantum dissipative systems: Proof of main result

 \section{Proof of main result}

-The proof of theorem \ref{thm:stability} will be done in three steps.
-First, we will show that the hypotheses of theorem \ref{thm:stability} imply that the fixed points of $\mathcal L^{\overline \Lambda}$ for different $\Lambda$ are locally indistinguishable.
-Secondary, we will prove that the hypotheses of theorem \ref{thm:stability} imply local rapid mixing.
-The third step, independent of the first two, will consist in proving that local rapid mixing and uniqueness of the fixed point imply the desired stability result.
+We are now ready to prove our main resul, theorem~\ref{thm:stability}.
+The proof proceeds in three steps.
+First, we show that the assumptions of theorem~\ref{thm:stability} imply that the fixed points of $\mathcal L^{\overline \Lambda}$ for different $\Lambda$ are locally indistinguishable.
+Then, we prove that rapid mixing implies local rapid mixing.
+Finally, we show how local rapid mixing and the uniqueness of the initial fixed point imply the desired stability result.